-Pachysandra procumbens is native to the southeastern United States, and grows best in USDA hardiness zones 5 through 9.
+Pachysandra procumbens is a favored perennial groundcover for several reasons.
+Firstly, it’s a slow grower and therefore low maintenance.
+This member of the Box family also offers a more elegant look than many groundcovers, making it attractive for landscaping.
+This species is often preferred over its cousin, Pachysandra terminalis, due to its less aggressive growth rate and pattern.
+The growth tends to a clumping nature, rather than typical spreading.
+At times, the roots may travel underground and pop up with a new plant a few feet away.
+The three-inch leaves are bluish-green, often accented with highlights of purple and white, giving them a more festive look than typical groundcover.
+Pachysandra flowers in early spring, producing tiny white to light green to pale pink blooms which grow in spikes two to four inches long.
+These elegant, fragrant columns dot the surface of the leaf mat, enhancing its ornamental value.
+Pachysandra procumbens is native to the southeastern United States.
 The leaves are evergreen in warmer climes, and deciduous in the colder zones.
 It works wonderfully in a variety of landscaping applications, particularly under trees which offer sun-dappled shade.
-It also serves as ideal ornamental groundcover beside walkways, along building foundations, and as an accent around shrubbery.
-With its low maintenance, showy appearance and tolerant nature, Allegheny spurge brings a lovely yet simple element to any area which needs extra coverage.
+It also serves as ideal ornamental groundcover beside walkways, along with building foundations, and as an accent around shrubbery.
+With its low maintenance, showy appearance, and tolerant nature, Allegheny spurge brings a lovely yet simple element to any area which needs extra coverage.
 Your plant will arrive well protected and ready to place into your dream landscape.